MJAlconcel8/GROUPERHackThe6IX/README.md

 # Purpose of Project

-# How Project Was Built
+# How Project Was Built?

+# How Does it Work?

 # Inspirations

 # Screenshots